Alexx1105/MacStatApp/README.md

 ### Memory Tracking

 This feature uses the mach library in C to track memory usage.
 Currently, it can only return the memory usage of the current task.
 Further work is being done to enable system-wide memory usage tracking using `proc_allinfo`.

 ---

-## Challenges

-- **CPU Temperature Tracking**:
-  - Finding and incorporating specific SMC keys for the M3 Pro and Max chips.
-  - Handling low-level memory without adequate documentation or an SDK from Apple that can be used for temp tracking.

-- **Memory Tracking**:
-  - Troubleshooting issues with `proc_allinfo` for system-wide memory usage.

----